RoyiAvital/GLPKMEX/README.md

 GLPKMEX is a MATLAB MEX Interface for the [GLPK Library](https://www.gnu.org/software/glpk/) developed by Andrew Makhorin.
 GLPKMEX is developed by Nicolo' Giorgetti (Email: giorgetti at ieee.org).
-GLPK is currently being mantained by Niels Klitgord (Email: niels at bu.edu).
+GLPK is currently being maintained by Niels Klitgord (Email: niels at bu.edu).

 This version of GLPK MEX Generator is maintained by Royi Avital.
 It is based on [`glpkmex`](https://github.com/blegat/glpkmex) by Benoit Legat.